Top 5 On the Job Training Methods for Skill Development

 Coaching

-Coaching is one-on-one training in which a coach is responsible for training an individual employee about their job.
+Coaching is one of the most effective on-the-job training methods, involving a coach responsible for training an individual employee about their job.
 Based on the duties of the employee’s role, the coach teaches them how to increase knowledge and practice to work productively.

 It requires the coach to be dedicated full-time to help employees improve performance by training and providing feedback continuously.
 The coach is usually a supervisor, a subject matter expert, a senior team member, or a manager.